KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 # Adding to arrays

-At this point, your starting to wonder how to add objects to an array.
+At this point, your starting to wonder how to add items to an array.
 The quick answer is that you can't.
 An array is a fixed size in memory.
 If you need to grow it or add a single item to it, then you need to create a new array and copy all the values over from the old array.
-This sounds expensive and like it is a lot of work.
-PowerShell hides the complexity of creating a new array.
+This sounds expensive and it is a lot of work.
+PowerShell hides this complexity of creating a new array.

 ## Array addition